briandailey/briandailey.github.com/projects/index.md

 Medicare-rules system that allowed users to ask natural-language questions about Medicare (for example, "How much must a patient weigh to qualify for a heavy duty wheel chair?").
-The engine driving the knowledge based was a technology licensed from Oak Ridge National Laboraties.
+The engine driving the knowledge based was a technology licensed from Oak Ridge National Laboratories.

 ### 2006-2010